KuCoin Cryptocurrency Exchange

 Before you make a decision, make sure you’re informed.
 Read guides, find reviews and test drive with small, disposable amounts of money before making bigger purchases.

 There is no safety net when working with cryptocurrencies.
 It’s still largely unregulated and you typically won’t be able to recover any funds if your cryptocurrency gets stolen.

 The freedom to go beyond the banks and outside of government money comes with a lot of responsibility.
 Here are a few tips:

 Bitcoin and cryptocurrencies in general often suffer from sudden dips in value.
 Whenever purchasing cryptocoins, always be aware that the value of your holdings can fall.

 Of course this could work in your favour if it goes the other way.
 Always be aware that the cryptocurrency market is extremely volatile and past performance is not indicative of future performance.

 cryptocurrency.
 A digital currency for which encryption techniques are used to regulate its use and generate its release.
-Unlike fiat currency — like US dollars, euros and yen — cryptocurrency is not regulated or controlled by any government or agency.
+Unlike fiat currency — like US dollars, euros, yen and rupees — cryptocurrency is not regulated or controlled by any government or agency.

 blockchain.
 A public digital ledger in which the entire history of a cryptocurrency is recorded chronologically.

 block reward.
 The amount of cryptocurrency mined after a “miner” has succeeded in solving a hash.